- What is a Secondary Market?

 Companies first offer their securities in the primary market to those with enough funds and an investment plan.
 Thereafter, the listing of securities takes place in a stock exchange for trading in the markets.
 National Stock Exchange (NSE) and Bombay Stock Exchange (BSE) are the stock exchanges in India.

-What are the Functions of a Secondary Market?
+Functions of Secondary Market

 Following are the main functions of the secondary markets: